cubedserver/deployer-agent/README.md

 The Deployer Agent must be run as a high-level user, with permission to modify files owned by another user.

-It is assumed that the agent will be running as the `root` user, however if you are running as another user and have allocated the correct passwordless sudo permissions then you can modify the system cron job, or can manually trigger the `deployer sync` command.
+It is assumed that the agent will be running as the `root` user, however if you are running as another user and have allocated the correct passwordless sudo permissions then you can modify the system cron job, or can manually trigger the `deployer-agent monitor` command.

 ## Available Commands

 The agent includes a number of commands.
 These include the ability to add a new system account, remove an existing system account, and trigger a manual sync of all accounts.

-Details on each command can be returned by running `deployer --help` from command line.
+Details on each command can be returned by running `deployer-agent --help` from command line.

 ## Changelog